RSM-git/mlops_fake_real_news/reports/README.md

 We chose to work with the huggingface transformers framework to perform the natural language processing task of classifying fake or real news articles, based on their titles.
 From huggingface we use a transformer model, specifically ALBERT, alongside its corresponding tokenizer.
 The tokenizer encodes the piece of text, we wish to use for our classification task, such that the transformer model can comprehend it.

+We also used the PyTorch Lightning framework to reduce boilerplate code.

 ## Coding environment

 > In the following section we are interested in learning more about you local development environment.